PS/IS 276 Curriculum

 Our goal is to help our students build a solid foundation of conceptual knowledge and the process skills needed to use mathematics effectively.
 We use a variety of assessment tools to understand student learning and then draw upon multiple resources to help our students attain the mathematical knowledge they need in each grade to be successful in future years.
 We recognize that not all children learn the same way and at the same pace so teachers draw upon a range of tools to help all students achieve grade-level benchmarks and beyond as appropriate.

 At PS/IS 276 we support curiosity about the world as we teach science skills, knowledge, and ways of thinking.
 We use the city and state requirements for science as well as national science standards to teach content (the ideas and information in science) and the process (the scientific habits of mind) of science.
 Whenever possible, we will be working with science experts to help us craft learning experiences that nurture critical and investigative habits of mind as well as build the content needed for future science learning.
-That is one of the reasons that we are excited about our working relationship with Urban Advantage, a consortium of scientific institutions in NYC that support science education in public school.
 All science learning at our school begins with hands-on experiences including observations, experiments, and field trips, that are enriched through reading literature on the topic.